olga-alekseeva/OlgaAlekseeva_for_GGstudio/README.md

 # OlgaAlekseeva_for_GGstudio
  Technical test work for GG studio
+ Made with Unity 2021.3.27f1